2010 Southeast Asian haze: Strengthening governance

-When it comes to issues regarding the transboundary haze and illegal logging, there is no quick or short-term solution to this problem.
-In order to curb the magnitude and the impact of the haze, Indonesia must first strengthen its government by implementing stricter policies and regulations regarding land access and management.
+When it comes to issues regarding the transboundary haze and illegal logging, there is no quick or short-term solution.
+To curb the magnitude and the impact of the haze, the Indonesian government must implement stricter policies and regulations regarding land access and management.
 Even though policies and regulations such as obtaining certifications and rights for clearing land purposes are in place, these policies still often fall short due to poor enforcement of laws and corrupt government officials in Indonesia.

-As a result, when it comes to illegal logging through the use of the slash and burn method, perpetrators continue to violate the zero-burning policy without any fear of repercussions.
-This in turn also influences other smallholders to follow suit, making it hard for government officials to monitor and enforce laws thoroughly.
-Thus, many government officials end up overlooking those who violate the law while some even go to the extent of rendering aid in the rule breaking process for a small fee.
+As a result, when it comes to illegal logging through the use of the slash-and-burn method, perpetrators continue to violate the zero-burning policy without fear of repercussion.
+This in turn influences other smallholders to follow suit, making it hard for government officials to monitor and enforce laws thoroughly.
+Thus, many government officials end up overlooking those who violate the law while some even go to the extent of rendering aid in the rule-breaking process for a small fee.

-Over the years, there have been many incidences that have shown how corrupt government officials have aided smallholders and plantation companies in the violation of the rules and regulations set by the Indonesian government.
-For instance, even though a regulation prohibiting the establishment of oil palm plantations on peatlands which extend more than 3 metres underground has been implemented, it is known that more than 25% of oil palm plantations in Indonesia violates that rule.
+Over the years, there have been many examples of corrupt government officials aiding smallholders and plantation companies in the violation of the rules and regulations set by the Indonesian government.
+For instance, even though a regulation prohibiting the establishment of oil palm plantations on peatlands which extend more than 3 meters underground has been implemented, it is known that more than 25% of oil palm plantations in Indonesia violates that rule.
 Additionally, companies such as the Duta Palma which is notoriously known for participating in illegal logging activities manage to escape routine checks by government officials due to the company's deep ties with the Indonesian military.
-Furthermore, even though many companies and smallholders have had their land clearing licenses revoked due to their participation in the 1997 Southeast Asian Haze, it is known that many of them still continue to ignore the law by clearing land using the slash and burn method.
+Furthermore, even though many companies and smallholders have had their land clearing licenses revoked due to their participation in the 1997 Southeast Asian Haze, it is known that many of them still continue to ignore the law by clearing land using the slash-and-burn method.

 Additionally, educating and holding smallholders accountable for succumbing to illegal land clearing practices is also imperative in reducing the occurrence of illegal logging.